 The unit that was to become the Open Language Resource Center was founded in 1965 as the KU Language Laboratories.
 It was established by Ermal Garinger, its first Director, in the Blake Hall annex, where it remained throughout the demolition of old Blake Hall and the construction of the current building.
 In 1973, the KU Language Laboratories moved into a custom-built, state-of-the-art facility in the newly constructed Wescoe Hall.
 The new facility featured closed-circuit television and centralized audio consoles that allowed the Laboratories to send out audio and video throughout the fourth floor of the building.
-With the rise of VHS and the Walkman in the early 1980s, the demand for audio/video resources quickly spread from the language departments to other departments within Humanities division of the College of Liberal Arts and Sciecnces.
+With the rise of VHS and the Walkman in the early 1980s, the demand for audio/video resources quickly spread from the language departments to other departments within Humanities division of the College of Liberal Arts and Sciences.
 That expanded mission was recognized formally in 1987, when the unit was renamed the Ermal Garinger Academic Resource Center (EGARC) on the occasion of the retirement of the unit's director.

 As the unit moved into the 21st century, EGARC continued evolving to meet the needs of faculty and students at KU.
-The rise of mobile devices and wireless connectivity made it possible for patrons to access materials online, EGARC transitioned from distributing commercial materials to working with faculty to create materials of their own.
+As the rise of mobile devices and wireless connectivity made it possible for patrons to access materials online, EGARC transitioned from distributing commercial materials to working with faculty to create materials of their own.
 That work led to the support of grant projects with the Project on the History of Black Writing, the Department of African and African-American Studies and the Kansas African Studies Center.
 It also led to the creation of free online textbooks with the Department of Spanish and Portuguese and the Department of Slavic Languages and Literatures, as well as smaller projects in a variety of other langauges.
 This interest in Open Educational Resources (OER) - broadly defined as learning materials that are released under a license that permits no-cost access, adaptation and redistribution by others with limited restrictions - quickly became a defining element of the unit's work, culminating in the award of a Language Resource Center grant from the U.S. Department of Education for 2018-22.
 That grant, which created the Open Language Resource Center, funded the creation of materials for Chinese, French, German, Kiswahili, Russian, Spanish, Turkish and Ukrainian.
-It also established KU as a national leader in the creation and promotion of OER and established relationships with regional groups to establish the annual World Languages Fair.
+It also established KU as a national leader in the creation and promotion of OER and established relationships with regional groups to establish events like the annual World Languages Fair.
 In recognition of that new external mission, EGARC officially became the Open Language Resource Center in the Spring of 2023.

 Who was Ermal Garinger?